 “Kids are so visual that I think getting to actually show them what their future can look like and what they’re capable of is going to mean a lot to them and they’re going to have fun with it,” she said.
 “Also, it would mean so much to me to get to share this with them.”

 Arceneaux has always been adventurous and describes travel as her favorite hobby.
 She has visited 21 countries and has a goal of traveling to all seven continents – and can now add “space” to her passport.

 “I never thought space would be on that list, but it fits,” she said.
 “It’s pretty on brand that this is something I’d want to do.”

 But for now, she’s thrilled to represent the PA profession in space.

 “I definitely want to make PAs proud and be a good representation of PAs in space,” she said.
 “And you know, I’m the first one, but I don’t think I’m going to be the last.”

 If you’d like to learn more or donate toward this fundraiser, please visit Stjude.org/inspiration4.

-Paulette Bleam is AAPA’s senior manager of social media.
+Paulette Bleam, MBA, is AAPA’s senior manager of social media.
 She can be reached at [email protected].